 Tell Congress to Cosponsor Legislation to Research and Develop Reparations for Slavery and Systemic Racism

 The ongoing wounds of slavery and more than four centuries of entrenched racial oppression continues to impact American society.
 Systemic disparities and injustices will endure unless proactive steps are taken to acknowledge and eliminate them.
 One way to address this is through the study and development of reparations proposals.
-Urge your elected officials to cosponsor the Commission to Study and Develop Reparation Proposals for African-Americans Act (S. 1083/H.R.
-40).
+Urge your elected officials to cosponsor the Commission to Study and Develop Reparation Proposals for African-Americans Act.

-In the 116th Congress, Representative Terri Sewell (D-AL) introduced the Voting Rights Advancement Act of 2019 (H.R.4).
-The bill would improve the voting process in the United States by modernizing the preclearance formula to cover states with a pattern of discrimination that puts voters at risk, protecting voters from the types of voting changes.
+The John Lewis Voting Rights Advancement Act would improve the voting process in the United States by modernizing the preclearance formula to cover states with a pattern of discrimination that puts voters at risk, protecting voters from the types of voting changes.

 The Violence Against Women Act (VAWA) is the United States' most comprehensive resource for survivors of domestic violence, dating violence, sexual assault, and stalking.
 VAWA is up for reauthorization every five years - including this year.
 Each reauthorization provides a new opportunity to enhance these safeguards and ensure survivors of gender-based violence have to access to the resources and protections they need.